 Policy Field Distinguished Contribution Award

-The Policy Field Distinguished Contribution Award is meant to honor persons who have made significant and long-term contributions to the development of and growth of Public Policy Analysis and Management as a field.
+The Policy Field Distinguished Contribution Award is meant to honor persons who have made significant and long-term contributions to the development of and growth of public policy analysis and management as a field.
 Such contributions can include (but are not limited to) critical or path-breaking research, core textbooks, substantial contribution to actual policymaking, significant contribution to APPAM as an organization, and significant contribution to JPAM.
 While not a lifetime achievement award, the purpose of this award is to recognize those who have sustained and contributed to our relatively young field over many years.
-Recipients receive a plaque and recognition at APPAM conferences.
+This award may not be given posthumously.

 Edwin E. Witte Professor of Political Economy